Code-Institute-Submissions/florencemezino-Bookcytocin_MayResub/README.md

 * `RoyalBlue`: this is a grey-blue color for the light accent.
 A simmilar version  is also use on certain elements.
 This color is used to bring attention to design elements by contrasting with the rest of the palette.

-* `var(--bs-purple)`: "Purple heart" is a deep bright purple for the dark accent and `#B24DD1` : "Cindy' is a pop magenta.
+* `var(--bs-purple)`: "Purpleheart" is a deep bright purple for the dark accent and `#B24DD1`: "Cindy' is a pop magenta.
 These colors will be to work on the dark accents. for the dark accents
-They are used to catch the eye of the user to show some important information but it can be link also to temporary information
+They are used to catch the eye of the user to show some important information but they can be linked also to temporary information

-* `#2A294A` : "Martinique" is a dark-grey color for the dark shades or the outline This color is used for dark on ligh design and as background for inverted design.
+* `#2A294A`: "Martinique" is a dark-grey color for the dark shades or the outline This color is used for dark on light designs and as a background for inverted designs.

 2. Typography
-The `Lato` font is the main font used throughout the whole website with `sans-serif` as fallback fonts in case for any reason the font isn't being imported into the site correctly.
+The `Lato` font is the main font used throughout the whole website with `sans-serif` as fallback fonts in a case for any reason, the font isn't being imported into the site correctly.
-The space between letters and the conforting shape makes `Lato`font a great choice for this website as it makes reading easy and accessible.
+The space between letters and the comforting shape makes `Lato`font a great choice for this website as it makes reading easy and accessible.

 3. Imagery / Video
-Imagery is important in this website in order to illustrate the books library and experts opinions
+Imagery is important in this website to illustrate the books library and experts' opinions
 *  A carousel component has been integrated and it has been designed to be striking and catch the user's attention on the different options that the website could offer.
-* Free images from topic "reading" "books" "library" "purple" were selected on websites sush as [Pexel](https://www.pexels.com/fr-fr/) and [Unsplash](https://unsplash.com/login) in order to illustrate the colors chosen.
+* Free images from the topic "reading" "books" "library" and "purple" were selected on websites sush as [Pexel](https://www.pexels.com/fr-fr/) and [Unsplash](https://unsplash.com/login) in order to illustrate the colors chosen.
 Also each book has their own book image displayedbooks datatbase.
 * Book image were taken from amazon and hosted in Cloudinary

 ### Branding research